bml-research/data_analysis_bml/excel/excel_10_data_analysis_solutions.md

 ### Exercise 2

+1. Which item has the highest Calories from fat?
-1. Chicken McNuggets (40 piece)
+>Chicken McNuggets (40 piece)
+2. Which items have the highest Iron (% Daily Value)?
-2. Big Breakfast with Hotcakes (Regular Biscuit) and Big Breakfast with Hotcakes (Large Biscuit)
+>Big Breakfast with Hotcakes (Regular Biscuit) and Big Breakfast with Hotcakes (Large Biscuit)
-3. Hamburger
+3. Which Beef & Pork item has the lowest Calories from fat?
+>Hamburger
+4. Which Coffee & Tea or Smoothies & Shakes item has the highest amount of carbohydrates?
+>Chocolate Shake (Large)
+5. Which item has the highest saturated fat and lowest carbohydrates value (use multi-sort to practice)?
-4. Chocolate Shake (Large)
+>Frappé Chocolate Chip (Large)
-5. Iced Coffee with Sugar Free French Vanilla Syrup (Medium)

 ### Exercise 3